Mabou, Nova Scotia: History

+During the last quarter of the 19th century, according to historian Fr.
+Vincent Yzermans, the town of Holdingford, Minnesota was founded by Catholic Canadian Gaelic-speaking immigrants from Sight Point near Mabou.
+For this reason, Holdingford was originally called, "The Scotch Settlement", but now proudly describes itself as, "The Gateway to Lake Wobegon", after the fictional Central Minnesota town created by novelist and former radio host Garrison Keillor.

-During the late 19th century and the first half of the 20th century Mabou's primary economic activity centered around a coal mine with several collieries located in the surrounding area.
+During the late 19th century and the first half of the 20th century Mabou's primary economic activity centered around gypsum and coal mines with several collieries located in the surrounding area.
+In 1865 plans were undertaken to modify the Mabou Inlet mouth.
+This entailed blocking of the existing channel and dredging a new and deeper channel on the north side of the inlet.
+This was to facilitate improved ship access to transport gypsum.

 The Inverness and Richmond Railway opened in 1901 to connect the mines in Mabou and Inverness to wharves in Mabou and Port Hastings.

 Mining activity ceased following World War II and the railway was abandoned during the late 1980s and is now a snowmobile and ATV trail.

 Today Mabou is primarily a fishing port for a small fleet of lobster boats.
 It also hosts a high school serving central Inverness County.

+In 2021, Mabou became important to the ongoing language revival efforts for Canadian Gaelic when (Taigh Sgoile na Drochaide) (lit.
+'Bridge Schoolhouse') (fig. Mabou Schoolhouse) opened there as the first Gaelic-medium primary school in North America.

 Geography

 The community is located at the head of an inlet off the Gulf of St. Lawrence named "Mabou Harbour" and is surrounded by low mountains which are part of the Creignish Hills.

+The main community of Mabou is on the southern edge of the Cape Mabou Highlands and is at the confluence of the South West Mabou River and the Mull River.